Barrel Trail

 Named for the many huge barrel cacti along the trail, the Barrel Trail lies on the slope of a cuesta just southwest of St.George.
 There are multiple riding options including longer loops with significant climbing and quick excursions.
 The southern end, in fact, might seem confusing if you don't have a solid travel plan.

 View up the trail as we're climbing from the Bearclaw end of the trail.
-Photos by Bruce on January 9, 2008.
+Ride description and original photos by Bruce on January 9, 2008.
 Fellow trail explorer, Jackie the Jack Russell terrier.

 For those who just want a tiny ride, or want to get to the rock playground more quickly, start at the Bearclaw Poppy trailhead.
 It's just one mile to the top of the playground, and most of the climbing is on the gravel road from the parking area to the water tank.